AdobeDocs/experience-manager-64.en/help/release-notes/sp-release-notes.md

 * Added ARIA support to Print and PrintDialog.
 * Added email validation ARIA support.
 * Proactive Backport for platform.clientlibs fixes.
-* Prevention of auto-execution of scripts when there is no input to the explicit dataType.
+* Prevention of auto-execution of scripts when there is no input to the explicit dataType (resolves CVE-2015-9251).

 **Assets**